solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 > `PluginDefinition` is not required when plugin collects only static metrics.
 > However, it's a good practice to provide as much information about plugin as possible to help others understand its purpose (and produce better results, ie. when running plugin with `-print-example-task` flag)

-Let's start from defining the second one:
+Let's start from implementing the second one:
 ```go
 func (s systemCollector) PluginDefinition(def plugin.CollectorDefinition) error {
 	def.DefineGroup("processName", "process name")